pvlib/pvlib-python/docs/sphinx/source/pvsystem.rst

 The :py:class:`~pvlib.pvsystem.PVSystem` represents one inverter and the PV modules that supply DC power to the inverter.
 A PV system may be on fixed mounting or single axis trackers.
-The :py:class`~pvlib.pvsystem.PVSystem` is supported by the :py:class:`~pvlib.pvsystem.Array` which represents the PV modules in the :py:class`~pvlib.pvsystem.PVSystem`.
+The :py:class:`~pvlib.pvsystem.PVSystem` is supported by the :py:class:`~pvlib.pvsystem.Array` which represents the PV modules in the :py:class:`~pvlib.pvsystem.PVSystem`.
 An instance of :py:class:`~pvlib.pvsystem.PVSystem` has a single inverter, but can have multiple instances of :py:class:`~pvlib.pvsystem.Array`.
 Arrays can have different tilt, orientation, and number or type of modules.

 The :py:class:`~pvlib.pvsystem.PVSystem` class methods wrap many of the functions in the :py:mod:`~pvlib.pvsystem` module.
-Similarly, the :py:class:`~pvlib.pvsystem.Array` wraps several functions with its class methods.
-Methods that wrap functions have similar names as the wrapped function.
+Similarly, :py:class:`~pvlib.pvsystem.Array` wraps several functions with its class methods.
+Methods that wrap functions have similar names as the wrapped functions.
-This practice simplifies the API for :py:class:`~pvlib.pvsystem.PVSystem` and :py:class:`~pvlib.pvsystem.Array` methods by eliminating the need to specify arguments that are stored as attributes of these classes, such as module and inverter properties when calling PVSystem methods.
-Using :py:class:`~pvlib.pvsystem.PVSystem` is not better or worse than using the functions it wraps -- it is simply an alternative way of organizing your data and calculations.
+This practice simplifies the API for :py:class:`~pvlib.pvsystem.PVSystem` and :py:class:`~pvlib.pvsystem.Array` methods by eliminating the need to specify arguments that are stored as attributes of these classes, such as module and inverter properties.
+Using :py:class:`~pvlib.pvsystem.PVSystem` is not better or worse than using the functions it wraps -- it is an alternative way of organizing your data and calculations.

 This guide aims to build understanding of the PVSystem class.
 It assumes basic familiarity with object-oriented code in Python, but most